Cryer, Mayer lead No. 5 Baylor past West Virginia 77-68

 Baylor: The Bears put together a solid offensive effort despite missing Akinjo, an Arizona transfer who leads the team with 13.9 points per game.

-West Virginia: The Mountaineers missed several inside baskets after working the ball inside during a key stretch of the second half.
+West Virginia: The Mountaineers missed several inside baskets after working the ball into the post during a key stretch of the second half.
 They were held to 39.3% from the floor (24 of 61).

+”What sticks out to me is all the times we had shots from a foot away and we didn’t make them in the second half,” Huggins said. ”I mean, that’s crazy.
+That’s been a habitual problem.”

 UP NEXT